John Gotti: Reorganization

-Later in 1988, Gotti, Gigante and new Lucchese boss Victor Amuso attended the first Commission meeting at the LaBar Bat Club in Manhattan since the Commission trial.
-In 1986, future Lucchese underboss Anthony Casso had been injured in an unauthorized hit by Gambino capo Mickey Paradiso.
-The following year, the FBI warned Gotti they had recorded Genovese consigliere Louis Manna discussing another hit on Gotti and his brother.
-In order to avoid a war, the leaders of the three families met, denied knowledge of their violence against one another, and agreed to "communicate better".
+Later in 1988, Gotti, Gigante and new Lucchese boss Amuso attended the first Commission meeting since the Commission Trial, located at the LaBar Bat Club in Manhattan.
+Two years earlier, Casso had been injured in an unauthorized hit by Gambino capo Mickey Paradiso.
+In 1987, the FBI warned Gotti they had recorded Genovese consigliere Louis Manna discussing another hit on Gotti and his brother.
+In order to avoid a war, the leaders of the three families met, denied knowledge of their violence against one another, and agreed to "communicate better."
 The bosses also agreed to allow Colombo acting boss Victor Orena to join the Commission, but Gigante, wary of giving Gotti a majority by admitting another ally, blocked the reentry of Massino and the Bonannos.

 Gotti was also able to influence the New Jersey-based DeCavalcante crime family in 1988.
-According to the DeCavalcante capo-turned-informant Anthony Rotondo, Gotti attended his father's wake with numerous other Gambino mobsters in a "show of force" and forced boss John Riggi to agree to run his family on the Gambinos' behalf.
-The DeCavalcantes remained in the Gambinos' sphere of influence until Gotti's imprisonment.
+According to the DeCavalcante capo-turned-informant Anthony Rotondo, Gotti attended his father's wake with numerous other Gambino mobsters in a "show of force" and coerced boss Giovanni Riggi into agreeing to run his family on the Gambinos' behalf.
+The DeCavalcantes remained in the Gambino family's sphere of influence until Gotti's imprisonment.

-Gotti's son, John Gotti Jr., was initiated into the Gambino family on Christmas Eve 1988.
+Gotti's son, John Jr., was initiated into the Gambino family on Christmas Eve 1988.
 According to fellow mobster Michael DiLeonardo, initiated on the same night, Gravano held the ceremony to keep Gotti from being accused of nepotism.
 John Jr. was promptly promoted to capo.

+In 1989, Gotti ordered the murder of real estate developer Fred Weiss out of concern that Weiss might become a government witness in exchange for leniency, ordering the DeCavalcante family to carry out the hit.
+Vincent "Vinny Ocean" Palermo and James "Jimmy" Gallo (unrelated to Joseph N. Gallo) shot Weiss in the face, killing him instantly, with Anthony Capo serving as their getaway driver.
+In 1990, Riggi appointed John D'Amato as acting boss of the DeCavalcante family when Riggi went to prison.